Healthy Relationships

 What are the four attachment styles?

 The four attachment styles are: secure, anxious, avoidant, and fearful-avoidant.
 I have described to clients the four attachment styles like this: imagine a couple having a tense, uncomfortable conflict.
 The partner who leaves to escape and is on the other side of the door trying to distance themselves from their partner is avoidant.
-Someone with a fearful-avoidant way of attaching takes this response a step further by building a brick wall on the other side of the door.
+Someone with a fearful-avoidant or disorganized way of attaching takes this response a step further by building a brick wall on the other side of the door.
 See more on this attachment style below.
 The partner who is pounding on the door demanding to be let in is anxious.
 And what would secure look like in this scenario?
 A partner who calmly knocks on the door, checks in on their partner, and if told the other person needs space they say something like, “Whatever you need, I will be here when you are ready”.
-If you have some sort of insecure way of attaching, I imagine the idea of being like the secure partner is both something you want and difficult for you to imagine being possible for you.
+If you have some sort of insecure way of attaching, the idea of being like the secure partner may be both something you want and difficult for you to imagine being possible for yourself.
 I am here to help you with this.
 For further information on the four attachment styles, visit The Attachment Project’s website.

 How do I become more secure in my relationships?